Non-equilibrium thermodynamics in driven macroscopic self-assembly

-The transition count matrices and resulting transition probability matrices for $\Gamma = 1g$ and $\Gamma = 1.2g$ are shown in Figures \ref{fig:Fig3}(b) and (c), respectively.
-For $\Gamma = 1g$, the majority of transitions occur between two chevron states (transitions between chevron chiral enantiomers) that involve one or two particles moving around the perimeter of the cluster in a hinge-like motion.
-As the level of vibrational of forcing is increased, driving the system further from equilibrium, there is a corresponding increase in the number of transitions that occur between any two configurations and hence the total number of transitions.
-However, we find that transition pathways terminating in a C state are favoured regardless of whether the cluster starts in a C, P or T state.
-The appreciable number of T-T transitions for higher $\Gamma$ is due in part to the aforementioned detachment events where one or two particles leave the cluster only to later rejoin.
-Across the range of vibrational forcing, but particularly for higher $\Gamma$, we find that Pr(C$\lvert$P)Pr(P$\lvert$T)Pr(T$\lvert$C)$\neq$ Pr(C$\lvert$T)Pr(T$\lvert$P)Pr(P$\lvert$C) violating detailed balance \cite{grimmett2020probability}, a hallmark of the nonequilibrium nature of the driven-dissipative Faraday-wave system.
+The experimental transition count matrices and resulting transition probability matrices for $\Gamma = 1g$ and $\Gamma = 1.2g$ are shown in Figs.\ \ref{fig:Fig3}(a) and (c), respectively.
+For $\Gamma = 1g$, \sjt{the particles spend the majority of time in the C configuration (the ground state)} and most transitions occur between two chevron states (transitions between chevron chiral enantiomers) that involves one or two particles moving around the perimeter of the cluster in a hinge-like motion.
+As $\Gamma$ is increased \sjt{there is a corresponding increase in the total number of transitions} and \sjt{the number of transitions that occur between any two states, yet transition pathways terminating in a C state are favoured regardless of whether the cluster starts in a C, P or T state}.
+The appreciable number of T-T transitions for higher $\Gamma$ is due to the aforementioned detachment events where one or two particles leave the cluster only to later rejoin.

-Our experiments reveal that C states have the highest occupation probability with significantly more C-C transitions than between any other state pair.
-We explore the physical origins of the occupation and transition statistics by first performing Langevin simulations of the particle dynamics on the energy landscape $U$.
-Specifically, the motion of each particle in the cluster is modelled as

-where $m$ is the mass of each particle and $\mu = 0.0379\ \text{kg/s}$ is an experimentally determined drag coefficient (see \cite{supp}).
-The forces on the right-hand side of equation \eqref{eqn:Langevin} from left-to-right are: the attractive capillary force between particles $-\nabla_{\mathbf{x}_i} U = F_c\sum_{j\neq i} K_1\left(|\mathbf{x}_i - \mathbf{x}_j|/l_c\right)\hat{\mathbf{x}}_{ij}$ where $\hat{\mathbf{x}}_{ij} = \mathbf{x}_i - \mathbf{x}_j/|\mathbf{x}_i - \mathbf{x}_j|$, $K_1$ is the first-order modified Bessel function of the second kind and the interaction strength $F_c = U_0/l_c$; a purely dissipative contact force to maintain particle separation upon contact \cite{deen2007review}; a confining force that mimics the square-shaped corral; and a fluctuating force that we assume takes the form of an uncorrelated white noise with strength $\gamma$ determined by matching the centre of mass velocity of the clusters for each value of $\Gamma$ plotted in Fig.\ \ref{fig:Fig3}(a) \cite{supp}.
-The functional forms of $\mathbf{F}^\text{contact}$ and $- \nabla V$ are provided in \cite{supp}.
-Equations \eqref{eqn:Langevin} are solved numerically using the Euler-Maruyama method \cite{higham2001algorithmic, higham2002strong, supp}.